Learn first aid for someone who is unresponsive and not breathing, with Covid-19 or other respiratory infection

 Early use of a defibrillator, where available, significantly increases the person’s chances of survival and does not increase the risk of infection.

-Common questions about first aid for someone who is unresponsive and not breathing during Covid-19
+Common questions about first aid for someone who is unresponsive and not breathing when suspecting a respiratory infection, including Covid-19

 Is it safe to give first aid to someone who is unresponsive and not breathing?

 A Red Cross survey showed 59% of deaths from injuries would have been preventable had first aid been given before the emergency services arrived.
-If you are carrying out first aid on someone you live with, there are limited risks of catching Covid-19.
-The overall risk is low if giving first aid to someone you do not know, and the steps above show how to do this safely.
-Try to ensure that when giving aid, others stay at least two metres away.
+The overall risk of infection is low when giving first aid to someone.

 What is CPR?

-Cardiopulmonary Resuscitation or CPR is a technical term covering steps for how to help someone who is unresponsive and not breathing in a normal situation.
+Cardiopulmonary Resuscitation or CPR is a technical term covering steps for how to help someone who is unresponsive and not breathing.

 Should I give rescue breaths?